BottyGPT / DocsGPT deployment story

 1. Overview and goals

-| Chatbot on both sites | Same embeddable widget; one apiHost used on Ghost and Docusaurus. |
+- Chatbot on both sites — same embeddable widget; one

-| Answers from our content only | Single DocsGPT project with sources = docs site + main site (and optionally repo). |
+apiHostused on Ghost and Docusaurus. - Answers from our content only — single DocsGPT project with sources = docs site + main site (and optionally repo).

 Self-hosted vs DocsGPT Cloud

-| Backend hosting | No | Yes — you host the DocsGPT API and services. |
+- Backend hosting — DocsGPT Cloud: none; self-hosted: we host the DocsGPT API and services.

-| Vector DB | No | Yes — you host and persist the vector database. |
+- Vector DB — DocsGPT Cloud: none; self-hosted: we host and persist the vector database.

 - LLM access — Either: